algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - given match cases from A[1] to A[N], branch to the Ith label where A[I] = B. Continue to the following instruction if no matches are found.
 - Availability: v8

 `match` consumes N+1 values from the stack.
 Let the top stack value be B. The following N values represent an ordered list of match cases/constants (A), where the first value (A[0]) is the deepest in the stack.
-The immediate arguments are an ordered list of N labels (T). `match` will branch to the T[I], where A[I] = B. If there are no matches then execution continues on to the next instruction.
+The immediate arguments are an ordered list of N labels (T). `match` will branch to target T[I], where A[I] = B. If there are no matches then execution continues on to the next instruction.

 ## shl